 $ sudo systemctl enable xrdp

-- To conform XRDP listening on 3389 port with netstat command:
+- To confirm XRDP listening on 3389 port with netstat command:

 Connecting from Linux client: Remmina, one such RDP client application is the best option to initiate an RDP connection to Pi.
 You can install the application by issuing the below command.
 It may take a couple of minutes, depending on your system and internet speed.
 It works only on the GUI desktop environment.
 This is a very cool application.
 It can work as RDP, SSH, and VNC client.

 $ sudo apt-get install remmina, remmina-common, remmina-plugin-rdp

 Connecting from Windows client: No additional programs are required to connect Raspberry Pi from a Windows computer.
 Windows has a built-in program called ‘Remote Desktop connection’.

 - Open the Run window by hitting ‘Windows Key’ + ‘R’ at the same time.